pchj/ModelEarth-RealityStream/path.md

 ## Projects

-1. Construct more models (i.e. XGBoost, neural networks) - Honglin
+1. Integrate XGBoost model Honglin created in Feature-Target Colab.
-2. Improve the testing accuracy. - Honglin
+2. Add neural networks model CoLab.
-3. Generate the feature-importance report for available models.
+3. Output features-importance reports for available models.
 4. Formalize the Jupyter notebooks to convert them into a generalized pipeline, which takes different features and targets inputs.
 5. Include industries-features-bkup.ipynb in the pipeline
 6. Add startyear and endyear to parameters and Streamlit interface.